joaoepj/bonusly-cli/README.md

 What this will do is run `makeitrain` on the 30th of April, June, September, and November; on the 31st of January, March, May, July, August, October, and December; and on the 28th of February.

 We have to define three seperate cronjobs since crontabs don't support an easy way to specify the last day of the month.

+### Running On Windows Shutdown

+If you don't have a server on which you can run the script, but only have a Windows workmachine, you can set up a script to trigger whenever the PC shuts down.
+Personally I haven't tested this yet, but [here](https://superuser.com/a/165176) is some information regarding this.